maakbaas/esp8266-iot-framework/docs/wifi-manager.md

 * shows the currently connected network
 * allows you to forget the current WiFi details
 * allows you to set a new SSID and password.
+* allows you to set a static IP address.

 ![](https://raw.githubusercontent.com/maakbaas/esp8266-iot-framework/master/docs/img/screenshot-wifi.png)